nis65/ansible-debian-router/roles/unifi/README.md

 # unifi

 ## Variable

+I did not find any reason to have host specific configuration, so the only variable is a default one.

 `nft_unifi` is a list of dicts, each dict has a name and a list of ports.
 The name is used to construct the name of the set where the ports go to.
 This is exactly the same logic as used in the `nft` role.
 So